Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation

 Let us begin with a short motivating discussion.
 Assume that the potential $\varphi$ is smooth enough and that a real-valued function $h$ is a solution of the equation $\Ll_\vphi h = 0$.
 A direct computation shows that this is equivalent to the fact that the 1-form $\Im[h_w \,d\vphi]$ is closed.
 Note also that the 1-form $\Re[h_w\,dw]=\frac12 dh$ is always closed.
 These real-valued 1-forms are the imaginary and the real parts of the complex-valued 1-form

 which is therefore also closed.
 Let $\alpha\in\TT$ and note that

-Repeating the proof of Lemma~\ref{lemma:Morera_condition} one can see from here that each projection $\Re[\alpha h_w]$ of the gradient~$h_w$ of $h$ satisfies an elliptic PDE (which depends on $\alpha$) in the coordinate $w_\alpha$.
+Repeating the proof of Lemma~\ref{lemma:Morera_condition} one can now see that each projection $\Re[\alpha h_w]$ of the gradient~$h_w$ of $h$ satisfies an elliptic PDE (which depends on $\alpha$) in the coordinate $w_\alpha$.

-The framework developed in~\cite{CLR1} provides a `discrete version' of the computations made above when a smooth potential $\vphi$ is replaced with a piecewise linear potential $\vPhi_\delta$ and $h$ with a discrete harmonic function $H_\delta$ on $\Gamma_\delta$.
+The framework developed in~\cite{CLR1} provides a `discrete version' of the computations made above when a smooth potential~$\vphi$ and a function~$h$ are replaced with the Maxwell--Cremona potential~$\vPhi_\delta$ and a discrete harmonic function~$H_\delta$ on~$\Gamma_\delta$, respectively.
 Splitting each face of $\Gamma_\delta$ into triangles and extending $H_\delta$ inside these triangles linearly we can view $H_\delta$ as a piecewise linear function and its gradient $F_\delta:=\partial_w H_\delta$ as a piecewise constant function.
-(Note the advantage of the discrete setup: $F_\delta$ is well-defined pointwise for each discrete potential $\Phi_\delta$.)
+(Note the advantage of the discrete setup: $F_\delta$ is well-defined pointwise for each discrete harmonic function $H_\delta$.)
 The discrete analog of the 1-form~\eqref{eq:form_on_t-surf_continuous} is then the 1-form $F_\delta d\Tt_\delta - \overline{F}_\delta d\Oo_\delta$ on the t-surface $\Theta_\delta$ associated with $\Gamma_\delta$.
-(See~\cite[Section~4.2 and~Section~5]{CLR1} for an extension of this 1-form to the whole t-surface from black faces.)
+(See~\cite[Section~4.2 and~Section~5]{CLR1} for an extension of this 1-form from black faces~$\Theta_\delta$ to the whole t-surface.)
 As above, this gives a certain discrete harmonicity property for each of the functions~$\Re[\alpha F_\delta]$, $\alpha\in\TT$, in the coordinate $\Tt_\delta+\alpha^2\Oo_\delta$; see~\cite[Section~4.3]{CLR1} for details.
 Importantly, if $\Gamma_\delta$ has property~\ref{prty:CONV}/\ref{prty:LIP}, with \emph{no} additional assumptions on~$\Gamma_\delta$, then the corresponding random walks on T-graphs $\Tt_\delta+\alpha^2\Oo_\delta$ are uniformly elliptic starting from the scale~$\delta$.
 This leads to the following: